jaimetur/PhotoMigrator/README.md

 1. Unzip all the Takeout Zips from the <INPUT_TAKEOUT_FOLDER> into a subfolder named './Unzipped_Takeout_{TIMESTAMP}' (by default).
 This step will be skipped if you already have your Takeout folder unzipped.

-2. Pre-Process <INPUT_TAKEOUT_FOLDER> unzipped to delete '\@eaDir' subfolders (Synology metadata subfolders with miniatures) and to Fix .MP4 files extracted from Live pictures and with no .json file associated.
+2. Pre-Process <INPUT_TAKEOUT_FOLDER> unzipped to delete '`@eaDir`' subfolders (Synology metadata subfolders with miniatures) and to Fix .MP4 files extracted from Live pictures and with no .json file associated.

 3. Use GPTH Tool to process all .json files and fix date of all photos/videos found on Takeout folder and organize them into the output folder (This step can be skipped using flag _'gsgt, --google-skip-gpth-tool_').